 This website is focused on the history of the Cherokees who remained in the mountains of western North Carolina from 1776 up until the recognition of the Eastern Band of the Cherokee Indians by the United States Congress in 1866.

 Numerous records, including those that document testimonies, affidavits, claims, spoliation, settlements, and surveys, help us better understand the ethnogenesis of the Eastern Band of the Cherokee Indians and the Qualla Boundary.
 This website reflects the research that has been conducted and will be updated as further research is completed.

 Left is a detail from a Google Earth map with Cherokee towns along the Tuckasegee River near Cherokee, NC.
 The red-yellow lines are old trails.

 At right is the plat of the Yellow Bear Reserve of 640 acres at Burningtown Creek and the Little Tennessee River.
 Yellow Bear became an American citizen per the Treaty of 1819 and surveyed by Armstrong.
 Yellow Bears land was taken away by the State of North Carolina.

 Click here to read more about the archival project.

-Discover the legends and reality of the historic trails and towns through interactive maps & videos on your Android device or browser.
+Discover the legends and reality of the historic trails and towns through interactive maps & videos on your browser.

-See everything Cherokee has to offer, and learn about the story it has to tell, from history to present.
-Dine, shop and discover!
+See everything Cherokee has to offer and learn about the story it has to tell, from the past to the present.
+What will you discover?